• Skip to main content

 And now, in no particular order... a few great children's poets your kids should know, and will love!

-Wet Cement: Concrete Poems.
-I mentioned Bob Raczka's latest collection in my newsletter last week (subscribe to my newsletter here) and the next day it arrived on the library hold shelf just for me.
+Wet Cement: Concrete Poems by Bob Raczka.
 If you aren't familiar with concrete poems, you are in for a real treat.
-I think they are my 11 year old's favorite type of poetry because there is a puzzle factor and an "aha!" moment when what you are seeing connects with what you are thinking.
+I think they are my 11-year-old's favorite type of poetry because there is a puzzle factor and an "aha!" moment when what you are seeing connects with what you are thinking.
 This book is entirely in black and white and it is the poems themselves which create the pictures, there are no other illustrations.
-A marvelous book.
+His collection of poems in Lemonade: and Other Poems Squeezed from a Single Word is also utterly unique!

 Jack Prelutsky